IU Health Methodist Hospital Emergency Medicine

-Current road work may impact travel to and parking around this location.
-Construction includes work for the new IU Health downtown Indianapolis hospital (view latest updates) and the Interstate 65/Interstate 70 North Split closure (view details).
+Construction is under way for the new IU Health downtown Indianapolis hospital.
 Please include extra time in your travel plans to any downtown IU Health facility.
+View latest updates.

 When you are faced with a medical emergency, IU Health is here to provide experienced and effective treatment, 24 hours a day, seven days a week.

 IU Health Methodist Hospital is known for complete expert care in emergency medicine for both adults and children.
 We are prepared with rapid care protocols for patients experiencing traumatic injury and symptoms of possible heart attack and stroke.

 Our highly skilled team includes:

 - Board certified emergency physicians